Hansard Subject Index - 30th Legislature

 Saskatchewan Health Authority

-Administrative information management system, audit, postponed,
+Administrative information management system

 Information technology, administrative information management system